-I was born and raised in Boone, North Carolina, majored in English and Philosophy at Saint Olaf College in Northfield, Minnesota, and earned an MA and PhD from the University of North Carolina at Chapel Hill.
+I was born and raised in Boone NC, finished high school at the North Carolina School of Science and Mathematics in Durham NC, majored in English and Philosophy at Saint Olaf College in Northfield MN, and earned an MA and PhD from the University of North Carolina at Chapel Hill.
 I joined the KU faculty in 2007.

-Nineteenth-Century U.S. Literature and Culture, American Indian and African American Literature to 1900, Early American Drama, Performance Studies
+Nineteenth-Century U.S. Literature and Culture, Native American and African American Literatures to 1900, Early American Drama and Oratory, Performance Studies

 Native Acts: Indian Performance, 1603-1832, edited by Laura L. Mielke and Joshua David Bellin, introduction by Mielke, afterword by Philip J. Deloria.
 University of Nebraska Press, 2011.